 Oyster Bar at Palace Station

 Fans of Oyster Bar at Palace Station have been known to circle the casino while waiting for one of the 18 seats here to open up.
-This locally loved spot is open 24 hours a day and offers a late-night happy hour with $1 oysters from 5 a.m. until 10 a.m.
+This locally loved spot is open 24 hours a day.
 The menu also includes shrimp cocktail, peel and eat shrimp, gumbo, oyster shooters, and cioppino.